w3nest/rx-vdom/rx-vdom-doc/assets/how-to.install.md

 # TypeScript Setup

-To use **@youwol/rx-vdom** in a TypeScript environment, create a `rx-vdom-config.ts` file at the root of your project (next to `tsconfig.json`).
+To use **rx-vdom** in a TypeScript environment, create a `rx-vdom.config.ts` file at the root of your project (next to `tsconfig.json`).
 Here’s a typical configuration:

 <code-snippet language="javascript">